thijsBoet/prompt-engineering-for-web-devs/README.md

 ## 3. Writing Effective Prompts

-**1. Be Specific*
+**1. Be Specific**
 ---
-   -:x: "How do I center something?".<br>
+:x: "How do I center something?".<br>
-   -:white_check_mark: "How do I center an element on a webpage?".<br>
+:white_check_mark: "How do I center an element on a webpage?".<br>
-   -:white_check_mark: "What's the best way to center a div element horizontally and vertically using CSS?".<br>
+:white_check_mark: "What's the best way to center a div element horizontally and vertically using CSS?".<br>
        **Possible --flag option**.<br>
-   -"Assume I'm a beginning/medior/senior developer".<br>
+"Assume I'm a beginning/medior/senior developer".<br>
-   -"Do not use the typical 'Hello World' example".<br>
+"Do not use the typical 'Hello World' example".<br>
-   -"Give an example in TypeScript and explain each line of code in the most simple and accessible way".<br>
+"Give an example in TypeScript and explain each line of code in the most simple and accessible way".<br>

 **2. Use Technical terms**
 ---
-   -:x: "How do I create a form?".<br>
+:x: "How do I create a form?".<br>
-   -:white_check_mark: "Create a form in *Javascript* with one input that accepts a *string* and on submit prints that word to the webpage in reverse".   <br>
+:white_check_mark: "Create a form in *Javascript* with one input that accepts a *string* and on submit prints that word to the webpage in reverse".   <br>
-   -:x: "Show me an React component"<br>
+:x: "Show me an React component"<br>
-   -:white_check_mark: "Show me a *functional react component* with an atypical example of the useEffect hook".<br>
+:white_check_mark: "Show me a *functional react component* with an atypical example of the useEffect hook".<br>

 **3. Provide Context**
 ---
-   -:x: "I want my website to look good on phones".<br>
+:x: "I want my website to look good on phones".<br>
-   -:white_check_mark: "What are the recommended CSS media queries for *mobile, tablet and desktop views* to ensure my website looks good across    devices".<br>
+:white_check_mark: "What are the recommended CSS media queries for *mobile, tablet and desktop views* to ensure my website looks good across    devices".<br>

 ## 4. Control the length and format of responses